adamreeve/npTDMS/docs/writing.rst

 implemented by npTDMS, but the basic functionality required to write TDMS files is available.

-To write a TDMS file, the :py:class:`nptdms.TdmsWriter` class is used, which should be used as a context manager.
+To write a TDMS file, the :py:class:`~nptdms.TdmsWriter` class is used, which should be used as a context manager.
-The ``__init__`` method accepts the path to the file to create, or a file that has already been opened in binary write mode::
+The :py:meth:`~nptdms.TdmsWriter.__init__` method accepts the path to the file to create, or a file that has already been opened in binary write mode::

     with TdmsWriter("my_file.tdms") as tdms_writer:
         # write data

-The :py:meth:`nptdms.TdmsWriter.write_segment` method is used to write a segment of data to the TDMS file.
+The :py:meth:`~nptdms.TdmsWriter.write_segment` method is used to write a segment of data to the TDMS file.
 Because the TDMS file format is designed for streaming data applications, it supports writing data one segment at a time as data becomes available.
 If you don't require this functionality you can simple call ``write_segment`` once with all of your data.

-The ``write_segment`` method takes a list of objects, each of which must be an instance of one of:
+The :py:meth:`~nptdms.TdmsWriter.write_segment` method takes a list of objects, each of which must be an instance of one of:

 - :py:class:`nptdms.RootObject`.
 This is the TDMS root object, and there may only be one root object in a segment.